kaist-ina/TopFull/README.md

 ## Setting up load generation node
 Load is generated through locust.
 Install the required packages for running the code.
 They are provided as requirements.txt file.
 A single locust process cannot use multiple CPU cores.
 Therefore, multiple processes should be created to generate more users.
 We provide bash files for load generation in `TopFull_loadgen` directory.
-You can configure desired throughput for each API by modifying the bash files.
+You can configure the desired throughput for each API by modifying the bash files.

 ## Setting up configurations
 You should modify some configuration parameters according to your environment.